 Getting to Namibia is a little more tricky than say getting to South Africa due to only +- seven international airlines that fly directly into Windhoek's Hosea Kutako International Airport.
 Namibia is a large country with a small population and simply does not require the aviation backbone that other African powerhouses require.
 This leads to the fact that only one major international airport.

-The only other "international airport" is Walvis Bay and the only international airline that operates out of there is South Africa Airways, so yes one does not have a choice when flying to Namibia.
+The only other "international airport" is in Walvis Bay and the only international airline that operates out of there is South Africa Airways, so yes one does not have a large choice when travelling to Namibia.
 It is either direct to Windhoek or catch a connecting flight from South Africa.

 Travelling To Namibia